 Better yet, implement a system that manages this task throughout the year, such as a taking photos of receipts and storing these on your phone or using the ATO app.
 If you get in the habit of keeping your records organised during the year, completing your return will be a breeze.

 If you're still working from home, make sure you visit the ATO’s website to find out whether you are eligible to claim home office expenses.
 There are several calculation methods you can use, so it’s good to be prepared.

 Certain expenses such as the interest expenses on an investment loan, or your income protection policy premium can be brought forward by 12 months and prepaid in the current financial year.
 Pre-paying eligible expenses will enable you to claim the deductible expense against this year’s accessible income.

 When you donate to a charity or Deductible Gift Recipient, your generosity will not only provide financial assistance to others, it could also entitle you to a tax deduction.
-If you have been thinking about giving to charity, doing this before 30 June will mean you can claim this in your upcoming tax return.
+If you have been thinking about giving to charity, doing this before 30 June will mean you can include it in your upcoming tax return.

-Depending on your situation, you may find it’s worthwhile to top up your super.
+Depending on your situation, you may find it’s worthwhile to top up your superannuation.
 Visit the ATO website to check if you’re eligible to claim a deduction for personal super contributions.

 Preparing for the end of the financial year now can save you time and money down the track.
 The trick is not to leave it to the last minute!

 This information is provided as a guide only.
 P&N Bank does not provide financial advice and you should consult your accountant or financial adviser.

 We'd like to use your current location